 - What kind of equipment do you use?
 (If you are not photography savvy you may not be able to tell the difference between all the gear the photographer lists off to you – but make sure that the photographer seems confident in their equipment and that they appear to have a variety of equipment to cover everything.
 Most professional photographers shoot with high-end Canon cameras such as the 1D series, the 5D series, or the 7D series.
 Others shoot with high end Nikon cameras such as the D4, D3X.
 D800, or the D700.
 Even more important than the cameras they use are the lenses.
 Look for a wide variety of Canon “L” glass professional lenses or Nikon “N” series, be wary of photographers that only use one lens.
 Some have preferences, just like anything else, but they should be comfortable using the appropriate lenses required to achieve professional images.
 Also make sure the photographer has at least a couple external flashes, and a good supply of camera cards.
-Most weddings today will require at least 8gb of space for just one photographer, at bare minimum.
+Most weddings today will require at least 16gb of space for just one photographer, at bare minimum.
 A good photographer should have enough card space to take unlimited photos at your wedding, without having to delete them or finish before the end of your day.
-Solas Studios generally carries cards equaling the space of 100gb or more at each wedding.)
+Solas Studios generally carries cards equaling the space of 200gb or more at each wedding.)

 - What happens if it rains on our wedding day?
 (Unfortunately, if your wedding, or any portion of it includes time spent outdoors, you are vulnerable to Mother Nature.
 It’s good to know if your photographer is willing to expose themselves and their equipment to the elements.
 Some will not agree to a shoot in a torrential down-pour, but would be happy to continue shooting during a sprinkle or drizzle.
 If there is a second photographer, or assistant to accompany them, it may be possible for them to help protect them with an umbrella.
 Or perhaps a guest would volunteer to do so, if they are a single shooter.
 Colleen + Greg have on a few occasions had to contend with a little precipitation, and do not mind doing so as long as the couple is okay with it.
 If your wedding day is a complete wash out, inquire about scheduling a “Rock the Dress” session following the wedding.
 Maybe you didn’t get the Bride + Groom shots you wanted because of heavy rain, but a shoot on another day can get you some beautiful portraits, in the clothing you so carefully picked out for your special day.

 - What about an Engagement or E-Session?
 (Most wedding photographers happily offer these sessions for a variety of reasons.
-First of all, you will have beautiful photos to display on your Save-the-Date cards, and at your wedding.
+First of all, you will have beautiful photos to display on your Save-the-Date cards, in a guestbook, and at your wedding.
 If you have created a wedding website to keep your family and friends abreast of your planning and progress, they can be displayed there as well.
 Secondly, it provides the photographer and the couple a very valuable opportunity to work with together, BEFORE the wedding.
 Being able to “try them out” before the wedding.
 This way they can offer suggestions on how to pose comfortably, so you look great in your photos.
 They will gauge how much direction you may or may not need for the big day.
 And for the couple, it will give them a chance to become comfortable with the photographer and their camera.
 Most couples have some level of anxiety with having custom photography done.
 This really will help reduce that anxiety.
-Solas Studios provides a complimentary E-Session with each of our all-inclusive Collections, and they are also available for purchase with our À la carte packages as well.)
+Solas Studios provides a complimentary E-Session with many of our all-inclusive Collections, and they are also available for purchase with our À la carte packages as well.)